 Paper red book by NHS is getting a digital makeover and Nurturey is leading the way

-Understanding the need for a more accessible and intuitive red book, the NHS launched a program to digitise the red book, called the Digital Personal Child Health Record (DPCHR) program.
+Understanding the need for a more accessible and intuitive red book, the NHS launched a program to digitize the red book, called the Digital Personal Child Health Record (DPCHR) program.

 Aimed to replace the paper red book by 2023, the program already has complementary digital versions in the pipeline, with Nurturey PinkBook leading the way.

 In a report titled “The best start for life: a vision for the 1,001 critical days”, there were 6 areas of action that would help improve child health outcomes in all babies in England.
 One of those areas was the need for a digital version of the paper red book.